adri-gomez/Big-Data-Analytics-Project/README.md

 ## Table of Contents
 - Data Description
-- Tentative stages of the project
+- Stages of the project
 - Content of the repository

 ## Data Description